 Injector replacement is part of owning an N54 powered BMW.
 The Autel MX808 makes the calibration process of your new fuel injectors a little easier with no special software necessary.

 Calibrating the flow rates for direct injectors is a requirement on some vehicles when installing new injectors.
-The reason why injector calibration or flow adjustments need to be made electronically via the DME is because each injector is slightly different from the next.
+The reason why injector calibration or flow adjustments need to be made electronically via the DME is that each injector is slightly different from the next.
 The DME needs to know this to "balance everything out", so to speak.
-In this case, we'll be talking about the N54 injector calibration specifically; showing you the step by step instructions on how to do this with an Autel MX808.
-This is one of the easier aftermarket tools to do this job with for any user.
-I have used BMW factory software before (INPA and ISTA/D) to do this work before and I like the fact that I don't need to use a laptop and special cables to perform this type of work.
+In this case, we'll be talking about the N54 injector calibration specifically; showing you the step-by-step instructions on how to do this with an Autel MX808.
+This is one of the easier aftermarket tools to do this job for any user.
+I have used BMW factory software before (INPA and ISTA/D) to do this work and I like the fact that I don't need to use a laptop and special cables to perform this type of work.
 You can go from basic system scanning right into basic system service functions with the same tool which I find extremely convenient.
 Follow along and we'll show you what to do with the MX808 to perform the calibration process.

 Step 1: Replace the Injectors

 We have a complete article and video on how to replace the injectors on an N54 engine.
 The critical step during the injector install is to record the two three-digit calibration numbers off the injector.

 Step 2: Plug the MX808 into the OBD2 Port